 μ = viscosity

-The Reynolds number for flow of a non-Newtonian liquid in a pipe will be as following:
+Defining a single Reynolds number becomes difficult since drilling muds are non-Newtonian and contain some degree of elasticity.
+The Reynolds number for the flow of a non-Newtonian liquid in a pipe will be as follows:

 NRc = effective Reynolds number